paterson/binder/README.md

 This is an effective and secure system for a distributed system.
 Once the system components all have a shared server key, they can each individually authenticate a request.

 ### Distributed File Servers
 The system can utilise an unlimited number of file servers, and adding a new file server is as simple as adding it to the directory service's database.
 Any number of file servers can be spun up quickly using docker.

 ### Replication
 Any files added to the system will automatically be replicated to a number of other file servers (up to 4) so that the system will continue to function if a file server goes down.

 ### Directory Service to Co-ordinate The File System
 The directory service co-ordinates the file system - it keeps track of the the file servers, routes read and write requests, handles locking and manages replication of file servers.
 The directory service also ensures that the system remains balanced - the files are evenly distributed over the file servers by allocating new files to the least used file servers.
+The file servers register with the directory service upon booting up so file servers can be added dynamically simply by deploying another file server

 ### File Locking